terryc321/c2ffi/basic-sdl/problem-001/README.md

 (cffi:use-foreign-library libsimple)
 ```

-the common lisp code for the rectangle
+On the common lisp side of the fence the work is duplicated somewhat ,
+we also have same layout of memory of rectangle

 ```common-lisp
 (defcstruct rect